Sompote/SPT_Bangkok_SAND/README.md

-Predicitng friction angle of Bangkok Sand using SPT
+Predicting friction angle of Bangkok Sand using SPT

-This project was based on the resutls of phusical model test and triaxial test of Bangkok Sand in Laboratory
+This project was based on the results of physical model test and triaxial test of Bangkok Sand in Laboratory